albbaous/Dissertation/README.md

 - Command to transfer files from remote to local: ``scp username@hpc.address:/path/on/hpc /path/on/local/machine``

 - Command to transfer files from local to remote: ``scp /path/to/local/file username@hpc.address:/path/on/hpc``

+## Requirements:
+This is to download the required software:

+1. Anaconda or Miniconda.
+If not installed on your system, you can download Anaconda [here](https://www.anaconda.com/products/distribution) or Miniconda [here](https://docs.conda.io/en/latest/miniconda.html).

+- If running on Tomoko, activate Conda environment and run script

+- If running on Augusta, incorporate the Conda activation command in script (as demonstrated in the code on this repository)

 ## Downloading genomes